konfuzio-ai/konfuzio-sdk/docs/sdk/vscode_docker.md

 ```ubuntu
 sudo snap install --classic code
 ```
-If you have not already installed docker, download and install it here (https://docs.docker.com/get-docker/).
+If you have not already installed Docker, download and install it here (https://docs.docker.com/get-docker/).

-## 2. Step: Pull/Create your project that includes the relevant docker file
+## 2. Step: Pull/Create your project that includes the relevant Docker file

 In most cases you are going to be using git, so just set up a new git-repository via the terminal, VS Code’s built-in console or VS Code’s git extension.
-This project should of course include the docker file that is used for deployment and which behavior you want to mimic locally.
+This project should of course include the Docker file that is used for deployment and which behavior you want to mimic locally.